Accessibility

 4. Consultations

-Since the development and publication of our Accessibility Plan, we have continued to learn a great deal about each of our key priority areas by consulting directly with persons with disabilities.
+Since the development and publication of our Accessibility Plan and initial Progress Report, we have continued to learn a great deal about each of our key priority areas by consulting directly with persons with disabilities.
 These consultations have helped us identify and understand the impact of barriers experienced by persons with disabilities.
 Our consultation activities included:

-- Ongoing engagement with our Advisory Panel and the Diversability at Bell Employee Resource Group for feedback and suggestions about how we can improve accessibility in our recruitment and accommodation processes, employment opportunities, products and services and more.
-They also provided valuable feedback on our Accessibility Plan and Progress Report.
+- Ongoing engagement with our Advisory Panel and employee stakeholders group for feedback and suggestions about how we can improve accessibility in our recruitment and accommodation processes, employment opportunities, products and services and more.
+They also provided valuable feedback on our Accessibility Plan and Progress Reports.

 - Held numerous virtual consultation sessions and interviews with persons with disabilities across Canada, supported by a leading vendor in the field of accessibility.
 This includes direct feedback on our products and services, customer service options, digital communications channels, built environments, employment and hiring practices, and general feedback.
 All feedback is shared directly with the operations teams responsible for the key areas of our Accessibility Plan and Progress Report.